MrSmith2/CV/README.md

-Repo for hosting pdf resume on Git Pages
+Repo for hosting pdf LaTeX resume on Git Pages